arlo-lib/ARLO/README.rst

 experiments you need to install ``ARLO``.

-The only thing you need to configure in order to run experiments is the value of the variable ``dir_chkpath``, placed at the top of each script, which is the path to the folder used to save the outputs of the experiment.
+The only thing you need to configure in order to run experiments is the value of the variable ``dir_chkpath``, placed at the top of each script, which is the path to the folder used to save the outputs of the experiments.

 Supported Blocks
 ================